chriscareycode/cosmic-unicorn/README.md

 A collection of projects for the Pimoroni Cosmic Unicorn https://shop.pimoroni.com/products/cosmic-unicorn

-These are really difficult to capture on the phone camera.
-In person, they are much more vibrant than the photos.
+These Cosmic Unicorn photos are really difficult to capture on the phone camera.
+In person, they are much more bright and vibrant in color.

 #

 ## [cosmic-emoji-react](cosmic-emoji-react/)

+❤️ 🔥 🥰 🚀 😡 👾 🐢 ⚡️ 💸

+There is something very nice about having super sized emojis on display around your home or office.

 A project for the Pimoroni Cosmic Unicorn that allows you to paint emojis on them, and control them from a computer, phone, or tablet.
 - Written in TypeScript, React